zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Aidan says, “Why don't I just find a place to get a  snack and wait for you?”
 A “snack” would be a small something to eat.
 He says,  “I’m just dead weight when it comes to shopping.”
 The term “dead weight” (weig ht) refers to someone or something that is making the situation more difficu lt because either the person or the thing doesn't really help very much, doesn't re ally add anything.
 In fact, it slows things down, perhaps.
 That would be “dead wei ght.”
 If you say “He was dead weight,” you mean he didn't help very much.
 It  was more of a burden to have him there than if he were not there.
 Aidan say s he's “dead weight when it comes to shopping,” meaning regarding or related to  shopping.

 Sarah says, “But I thought you wanted to spend the day together.”
 Aidan says, “I did” – meaning I did want to spend the day together  – “but I didn't know I'd have to go to (a) shopping hell to do it.”
 A “shopping h ell” (hell) would be a terrible place to go.
 “Hell” is the opposite of “heaven.”
-In  certain religious traditions, especially in the Christian religious tradition, “h ell” is where you go if you don't go to heaven, or at least if you're not eventually goi ng to go to heaven.
+In  certain religious traditions, especially in the Christian religious tradition, “h ell” is where you go if you don't go to heaven, or at least if you're not eventually going to go to heaven.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

  [start of dialogue]